 There are seven stages in both chemical and spiritual alchemy.

 After this comes separation: in chemical alchemy, the elements from dissolution are separated and filtered.
 In spiritual alchemy, the conscious mind has to give way to the unconscious mind; this is difficult because painful memories re-surface and have to be reconsidered.
 Unexpectedly, the walks gave me time alone and made me think, and I had no option but to filter out the bad and separate the good.
-After a few months, this enabled me to re-evaluate my emotions and memories.
-I was also able to create new narratives.
-I began to see connections with things I had long forgotten to remember: favourite passages of music and paintings, while thankfully, my love of Shakespeare returned.
+After a few months, this enabled me to re-evaluate my emotions and memories. was also able to create new narratives. began to see connections with things I had long forgotten to remember: favourite passages of music and paintings, while thankfully, my love of Shakespeare returned.

-For me, the most challenging part of the procedure has been my reappraisal of politics, war and religion — those three essential aspects of life which we are actively dissuaded from discussing in everyday life.
+The most challenging part of the procedure has been my reappraisal of politics, war and religion — three essential aspects of life which we are actively dissuaded from discussing in everyday life.
 It took me many months, and during my hours of walking, I constantly thought about world issues.
 Walking in the year of Brexit and the rise of Trump made this perhaps inevitable, but it also afforded me an opportunity to think about and analyse my personal view of the events.

 In the fifth step, fermentation occurs by adding bacteria and other living organisms to the substance to continue its breakdown.
 The equivalent here is that suffering and adversity begin to come together, and the conscious and the unconscious, now newly united, can recognise and appreciate beauty.

-Distillation in chemical alchemy occurs when solutions are heated and condensed in order to purify them; this is the most crucial step in spiritual alchemy because purification is achieved through various forms of contemplation or meditation.
-I could not have contemplated so much and meditated on life so deeply had I not removed myself from my daily life and immersed myself in nature.
+Distillation in chemical alchemy occurs when solutions are heated and condensed in order to purify them; this is the most crucial step in spiritual alchemy because purification is achieved through various forms of contemplation or meditation. could not have contemplated so much and meditated on life so deeply had I not removed myself from my daily life and immersed myself in nature.

 Finally, I chose the walk quite randomly, from the many that had been laid out by the local town council.
 The Q3 route officially begins in the centre of the town of Bad Sankt Leonhard, at the Paracelsus well (Q stands for Quelle or spring).
 Paracelsus (1493/4-1541) was a chemical alchemist and a physician.
 In defiance of the ideology of his time, he argued that the body is a chemical system and that balance and good health can only be achieved if it is in harmony with its environment.

-Over the intervening years, chemical and spiritual alchemy have become diverging, even competing, ideologies.
-It need not be so, especially when one remembers that the Philosopher's Stone was also often referred to as the Elixir of Life.
-A potion that when drunk could cure all diseases and offer not only youthfulness but eternal life.
-Walking cannot offer us immortality, but it can make us feel fitter, healthier and may even help us to find our paths in life.
+Over the intervening years, chemical and spiritual alchemy have become diverging, even competing, ideologies. t need not be so, especially when one remembers that the Philosopher's Stone was also often referred to as the Elixir of Life a potion that, when drunk, could cure all diseases and offer not only youthfulness but eternal life.

 Walking into Alchemy: The Transformative Power of Nature is available from www.ameliamarriette.com/shop as a full-colour e-book or a full-colour signed copy and booksellers.